The best books about the Spanish Civil War

 Book cover for The Muse

-In a Spain on the eve of war, one family is infiltrated by a revolutionary artist and his half-sister, who will change the course of their lives forever.
-Thirty years later, Odelle climbs the stairs of London’s Skelton gallery to start a new job, with no idea of the forgotten treasures waiting for her, and the secrets they will reveal.
-Spanning three decades, and taking you from rural Spain at the start of the Spanish Civil War to London in the swinging sixties, Jessie Burton’s The Muse is a novel about art, love and the danger of obsession.
+In a Spain on the eve of war, a family is infiltrated by a revolutionary artist and his half-sister who will change the course of their lives forever.
+Thirty years later, a young woman climbs the stairs of London’s Skelton gallery to start her new job, with no idea of the forgotten treasures waiting for her and the secrets they will reveal.
+Spanning three decades, from rural Spain at the start of the Spanish Civil War to London in the swinging sixties, Jessie Burton’s The Muse is a story about art, love and the danger of obsession.

 Alberto's Lost Birthday